- 80% of threatened species are affected by more than one threat.

 Fishing is also an important threat to many species.
-The average decline in global wild fish stocks has stabilised in recent decades – partly due to a rapid rise in aquaculture to meet demand – this is not true for all fish species.
+The average decline in global wild fish stocks has stabilized in recent decades – partly due to a rapid rise in aquaculture to meet demand – this is not true for all fish species.
 Some are still overexploited and populations cannot recover quickly enough.
-In a related article we take a closer look at the state of the world’s fish stocks.
+In a related article, we take a closer look at the state of the world’s fish stocks.

 Human developments and habitat fragmentation

 Human developments such as housing, industry, recreational development such as golf courses, and roads also threaten thousands of species.
-One of the biggest impacts of this infrastructure is its impacts on habitat fragmentation.
+One of the biggest impacts of this infrastructure is its impact on habitat fragmentation.
 Even if these developments take up very little space in terms of total area, they cross vast landscapes.
 There is very little of the world’s landscape that is not close to some human development or transport link.

 In a paper published in Science, Nick Haddad and colleagues looked at the impact of habitat fragmentation on ecosystems.2 Habitat fragmentation is the breakup and division of habitats into smaller and smaller chunks.
 Each of these fragments becomes isolated and separated from others by land that is transformed and used by humans.

 Using high-resolution mapping of global tree cover, they found that 20% of the world’s forests were within 100 meters of an ‘edge’: some human use of the land such as a road, village, farm or plantation.
-More than 70% were within one kilometer of a forest edge.
-There are still some tropical forests which cover large areas and are relatively untouched: you find the largest expanses of unbroken forests in the Congo and some regions of the Brazilian Amazon.
+More than 70% were within one kilometre of a forest edge.
+There are still some tropical forests that cover large areas and are relatively untouched: you find the largest expanses of unbroken forests in the Congo and some regions of the Brazilian Amazon.
 Other areas have been completely transformed.
-A couple of centuries ago 90% of the Brazilian Atlantic – forest that lies near the coast of the Atlantic Ocean – was at least one kilometer from a forest edge.
+A couple of centuries ago 90% of the Brazilian Atlantic – forest that lies near the coast of the Atlantic Ocean – was at least one kilometre from a forest edge.
 Today less than 9% is.